kyanyoga/streamer/README.md

 figure out how / what you want to implement in Redis.

 4. Decide if you want to use a Splunk Forwarder or Stand-Alone.
-5. Create the Index to hold your data.
+5. Create the Index to hold your data: ie.: twitter_sandbox
 6. Splunk Forwarder.

 Configure your reciever port address